-A prototype is a basic layout that helps to visualize the placement of main elements and functionality of a product.
-The prototype allows a startup to demonstrate the notion of the product and to discover and introduce any necessary amendments at a lighter cost.
-Prototypes allow the product owner, the development team and other stakeholders to synchronize their vision of the final product.
-This especially comes in handy when demonstrating a business vision to potential investors.
+A prototype is a basic layout that helps visualize the placement of a product’s main elements and functionalities.
+The prototype allows a startup to demonstrate the idea of the product and to discover and introduce any necessary amendments at a lighter cost.
+Prototypes allow the product owner, the development team, and other stakeholders to synchronize their vision of the final product, and they come in especially handy when demonstrating a business vision to potential investors.

-Let’s break down some of the main benefits of creating prototypes before the start of development:
+Here are some of the main benefits of creating prototypes before starting development: